rutujamanoharkute/Rutuja_HighFiveMedia_RAG_Assignment/README.md

 # 🧠 AI Assistant: Private Document Analysis Platform

-This project is a full-stack AI assistant designed for **secure internal document analysis**.
-It uses **local LLMs** via Ollama and integrates with **Azure Blob Storage** and **ChromaDB** for a privacy-focused AI workflow.
+This project is a full-stack AI assistant built for **privacy-first, internal document analysis**.
+Instead of relying on third-party APIs like OpenAI GPT, it leverages a **self-hosted Phi language model served through Ollama** inside an **Azure Container App** for complete control, cost-efficiency, and compliance.

+By containerizing the LLM using **Ollama**, we ensure your documents never leave your network, allowing for **secure inference, auditing, guardrails, and fallback handling**—crucial for enterprise, regulated, or confidential workflows.

 ---

 ## 🧾 Key Features

-- 🔐 **Private AI Assistant** using local Ollama-hosted Phi model for secure, offline LLM inference
+- 🔐 **Private LLM Inference** using **internally hosted Ollama** serving the lightweight **Phi model** – ideal for secure, offline, and low-latency inference.
-- 📄 **upload, query, and analyze documents** using RESTful API endpoints powered by FastAPI
+- 📄 Upload, query, and analyze documents via **FastAPI RESTful endpoints**
-- 📦 **Containerized deployment** with Azure Container Apps for scalable, production-ready microservices
+- 📦 **Microservices architecture**, deployed using **Azure Container Apps** for scalable production readiness
-- 💾 **Document embedding and retrieval** using ChromaDB for fast and accurate semantic search (RAG)
+- 💾 Document **embedding & retrieval** via **ChromaDB**, enabling fast and relevant RAG-based search
-- ☁️ **Azure Blob Storage integration** for persistent document and vector store backups
+- ☁️ **Azure Blob Storage integration** to persist original documents and vector index backups
-- 🔍 **LangChain integration with guardrails** to ensure controlled and safe LLM responses
+- 🔍 **LangChain Guardrails** to enforce safety, policy-aligned prompts, and restrict model behavior
+- 🛡️ **Fallback response system** for incomplete or low-confidence LLM outputs
-- 📊 **Frontend interface** built with Streamlit for easy document upload and query visualization
+- 📊 **Streamlit frontend** for document upload and natural language querying
-- 🔁 **Chunking, embedding, and metadata enrichment** for structured and contextualized document analysis
+- 🔁 Document **chunking, embedding, metadata enrichment** for structured analysis
-- 🧠 **RAG + LLM powered pipeline** for contextual answers, summarization, and classification of documents
+- 🧠 **RAG + Phi LLM pipeline** supports contextual Q&A, summarization, and document classification
+- 📋 **Auditing and logging** of all LLM queries and responses to ensure traceability and accountability

 ---